Leave No One Undermined: Policy Targeting with Regret Aversion

 Abstract:

-While the importance of personalized policymaking is widely recognized, fully personalized implementation remains rare in practice.
-We study the problem of policy targeting for a regret-averse planner when training data gives a rich set of observable characteristics while the assignment rules can only depend on its subset.
-Grounded in decision theory, our regret-averse criterion reflects a planner's concern about regret inequality across the population, which generally leads to a fractional optimal rule due to treatment effect heterogeneity beyond the average treatment effects conditional on the subset characteristics.
-We propose a debiased empirical risk minimization approach to learn the optimal rule from data.
-Viewing our debiased criterion as a weighted least squares problem, we establish new upper and lower bounds for the excess risk, indicating a convergence rate of 1/n and asymptotic efficiency in certain cases.
+While the importance of personalized policymaking is widely recognized, fully personalized implementation remains rare in practice, often due to legal, fairness or cost concerns.
+We study the problem of policy targeting for a regret-averse planner when training data gives a rich set of observables while the assignment rules can only depend on its subset.
+Our regret-averse criterion reflects a planner's concern about regret inequality across the population.
+This, in general, leads to a fractional optimal rule due to treatment effect heterogeneity beyond the average treatment effects conditional on the subset of observables.
+We propose a debiased empirical risk minimization approach to learn the optimal rule from data and establish favorable, new upper and lower bounds for the excess risk, indicating a convergence rate of 1/n and asymptotic efficiency in certain cases.
 We apply our approach to the National JTPA Study and the International Stroke Trial.

 Citations: